 Candidates must meet eligibility requirements related to higher education, qualifying nonprofit professional experience, and association management continuing education, and they must sign a pledge to uphold ASAE’s Standards of Conduct.
 Once you fulfill the prerequisites and intend to sit for the exam within the next 12 months, submit your completed CAE Program application.

-The CAE exam is administered twice a year at test centers throughout the U.S., based on anticipated candidate concentration.
+The CAE exam is administered twice a year at test centers throughout the U.S. and internationally and through live remote proctoring.
 Find out more about exam dates and locations, content of the exam, and fees.

 CAEs maintain their knowledge and credential by fulfilling certification renewal requirements every three years.